 Where to stay when lupin-spotting

 Like I said, you really can spot lupins all over the South Island and especially in the Mackenzie Basin in early summer.
-But if you're road-tripping it and want to take some time, here are some good options for where to overnight:
+But if you're road-tripping it and want to take some time, here are some good options for where to stay overnight:

 Would YOU want to go lupin-hunting in New Zealand?